 - CAR-T therapy can result in several well-recognized toxicities such as cytokine release syndrome (CRS) and neurological events, but these side effects can be easily managed and are usually short in duration.
 Almost everyone fully recovers.

-- Some patients are disease free more that 10 years after receiving their CAR T cells.
+- Some patients are disease-free more than 10 years after receiving their CAR T cells.

 - For more information on CAR-T therapy, please check out our CAR-T Resource Library.